VantivLabs/RaspberryPi.CSharp/README.md

 # Good Things to Know

-* We will have at least one USB Keyboard and one USB mouse available at the hackathon.
-More than likely you will only need the keyboard/mouse combo at the very beginning to connect your Raspberry Pi to the wireless network and then from there you can use remote access capability (SSH, Powershell, direct deploy, etc.) depending on your operating system.
-We had a follow up question if we were bringing monitors for the Pis.
-The answer is we hope to have one monitor, usb keyboard, and usb mouse but there are multiple ways you can connect to the Pi without a monitor.
+* There are multiple ways you can connect to the Pi without a monitor.
 I tried using these instructions:  https://www.raspberrypi.org/blog/use-your-desktop-or-laptop-screen-and-keyboard-with-your-pi/, but found that all I needed to do was attach the Raspberry Pi directly to my macbook with an ethernet cable and then enable Internet sharing and everything just worked.
-Really easy and simple...no monitor needed...but as stated above we hope to still bring one just in case.
+Really easy and simple...no monitor needed.

 * It is smart to immediately change the default password.
-We know none of the hackathon participants would ever play practical jokes on others but at the end of the day changing default passwords is simple, easy, and well....something everyone should do.

 * The USB WiFi dongle that is packaged with the kit works for Raspbian but not for Windows IoT.
 If you will be developing for Windows IoT you will need to purchase/bring a WiFi dongle that works with Windows IoT (currently there is only one):  http://ms-iot.github.io/content/en-US/win10/SetupWiFi.htm.
 We have tested and the Raspberry Pi WiFi Dongle does indeed work as expected.